E-r-r-o-r-6-6-6/SafeGuard/README.md

 # Some words by the Developer

 Hii it is just my first project in java lang .
-Well it is my first app and here si its beta version . it may be full of error , coz we know Error is the best teacher for a programer .
+Well it is my first app and here is its beta version . it may be full of error , coz we know Error is the best teacher for a programer .

  ok let's see a brief introduction on the app on it.